emillenee/emillenee/README.md

 ## Hi, I'm Raquel

 - I’m a **Computer Science student** at **UFU** with a strong foundation in C programming.
 At the moment, I am focusing on Java while exploring my interests in cybersecurity and data science.
-- As a member of the junior enterprise ASCII, I’m enhancing my web development skills by learning JavaScript, React, and Node.js.
+- As a member of the junior enterprise ASCII, I’m enhancing my web development skills by learning JavaScript, React and Node.js.
 - I'm always seeking opportunities to grow and expand my knowledge in different areas of technology.

 ### **Get in Touch:**